Satisfactory Academic Progress

 Students bear primary responsibility for their own academic progress and for seeking assistance when experiencing academic difficulty.
 Students are encouraged to keep a file of their grades and transcripts.

-Saint Paul College has a Satisfactory Academic Progress (SAP) policy which requires degree-seeking students who have attempted 6 or more credits (including transfer credits) to maintain:
+Saint Paul College has a Satisfactory Academic Progress (SAP) policy which requires students who have attempted one or more credits (including transfer credits) to maintain:

 - a cumulative grade point average of at least 2.0 and